andrew/ultimate-awesome/README.md

 - [awesome-robofriends](https://github.com/Makwe-O/awesome-robofriends) - Simple react application that displays a couple of robofriends with search functionality.
 - [my-awesome-list](https://github.com/mamyn0va/my-awesome-list) - List of awesome tools I use for dev or other.
 - [awesome-wordpress](https://github.com/manh-trinhquoc/awesome-wordpress) - My favuorite collection of resouces, plugins, themes and blogs about wordpress.
+- [awesome-product-engineer](https://github.com/marcelkalveram/awesome-product-engineer) - A curated list of resources for the aspiring Product Engineer.
 - [awesome-instance-attribution](https://github.com/maxidl/awesome-instance-attribution) - A collection of resources about instance attribution (in deep learning).
 - [Awesome-Official-MCP-Servers](https://github.com/MCPStar/Awesome-Official-MCP-Servers) - MCP 精选，MCP Servers，官方MCP.
 - [awesome-web-frontend](https://github.com/Mike-bel/awesome-web-frontend) - This is a better way to collect some web repositories on GitHub for a web developer.